-1.23 notes that sporting and healthcare facilities, high-quality bathing water, clean beaches, unspoilt coastlines, restrictions on urban development, and culture and leisure facilities influence holidaymakers' choice of coastal resort for their holidays.
-The further development of the European maritime tourist industry remains a key precondition for this.
+notes that sporting and healthcare facilities, high-quality bathing water, clean beaches, unspoilt coastlines, restrictions on urban development, and culture and leisure facilities influence holidaymakers' choice of coastal resort for their holidays.
+The further development of the European maritime tourist industry, including marinas for sail and motor craft, remains a key precondition for this.
 The promotion of coastal areas as places in which to invest with their high employment rates must be given proper consideration in any European maritime policy;